Darned99/System-for-Elevator-service/README.md

 #### Constructor
 - **`Elevator(int CurrentFloor, int MaxFloor, int MinFloor)`**:
-    Initializes an elevator object with the specified current floor, maximum floor and minimum floor.
+    Initializes an elevator object with the current floor, maximum floor and minimum floor.

 #### Methods
 - **`getCurrentFloor()`**: Returns the current floor of the elevator.